Package theft: Theft of delivered packages from households

 The term porch piracy refers to a situation in which an individual steals a package from a porch or other area near the main entrance of a residence before the recipient can retrieve it.
 The problem is often underreported to the police, since major online retailers often return or refund items with no questions asked if the item is stolen.
 While the severity of the crime in the United States is usually only minor, as of 2019, many lawmakers have begun to push for punishments of increased severity due to the increase of such crimes.
-Porch piracy is unknown in countries where packages are never left unattended on a doorstep and generally does not occur in countries other than the US.

 Incidence of theft

 The rate of package theft in the United States has been steadily increasing, with 90,000 packages disappearing daily in New York City alone in 2019, up 20 percent from four years prior.
 Across the country, more than 1.7 million packages are stolen or go missing daily, adding up to $25 million in lost goods and services.
+2025 estimates note a national decrease in daily package thefts at 250,000 reported events, since the pandemic effects continue to dissolve.

-An average family receives 27 packages a year, each year about 19% of the families have had a package stolen.
-That implies about probability of a package being stolen to be about 0.2 percent or higher.
+An average family receives 27 packages a year, each year about 19% of families have had a package stolen.
+That implies that probability of a package being stolen roughly 0.2 percent.
 Most thefts occur when no one is at home.
 Thefts are more common during the holiday season.
 The average value an item stolen is about $140.